Subscribe and save – Enjoy Filter Replacements Hassle-free

 Can you use an air purifier and humidifier together?

 Seeing the numerous perks of having an air purifier or humidifier, it’s natural to wonder if it’s possible to use them in the same room to maximize the benefits.
 The short answer is: yes, you can.
-Understandably, you may need more purified air during high-allergy periods and increased indoor humidity during dry winters.
+You may need more purified air during high allergy periods and increased indoor humidity during dry winters.
 But (and a very big but) it’s best to keep the devices apart as the moisture dispersed from the humidifier could clog the air purifier’s filter or otherwise limit its effectiveness.
 Do this, and you’ve got a winning combination.

 The Downsides of Air Purifiers and Humidifiers